 Make a beeline to the skiing fields of Gudauri Ski Resort.
 Skiing in Georgia is really cheap, and the ski fields have the most beautiful white powdered slopes.
 You can stay in a ski-in ski-out apartment right next to the main ski lift for only $50 a night.

 Spend New Years’ in the capital city of Tbilisi, where you’ll find the main streets closed off for the celebrations.
 When you head into Rustaveli Avenue, you’ll see absolutely everyone letting off fireworks around the main beautiful Christmas tree.

 When New Year comes in, join the locals at the free concert in the main square.
 It’s one of the best New Year’s we’ve ever had!
 There are loads of things to do in Tbilisi, you certainly won’t be bored after New Years’!

-Experience told by Annie Symonds from Londoner In Sydney
+Submitted by Annie Symonds from Londoner In Sydney